-Some lenders can offer 60 percent of the Loan to Value, or LTV, of the property if the property has a maximum of only 5 tenants renting – these tenants can be both students and /or working professionals.
+Some lenders can offer 60 per cent of the Loan to Value, or LTV, of the property if the property has a maximum of only five tenants renting – these tenants can be both students and working professionals.
 Finally, lenders can arrange an HMO mortgage for as low as an £800 arrangement fee partnered with an additional £199 booking fee.

 These types of mortgages are typically slightly higher rates than conventional buy to let mortgages, as they are considered higher risk.